OctopusDeploy/blog/blog/2019-09/why-use-nginx-unit/index.md

 ## Consistent networking layer

 Polyglot development is increasingly popular.
-Whether it is because your team has found a mix of languages best suits their needs or because your infrastructure includes third party products written in a mix of languages, it is not uncommon to have an application stack that contains a selection of programming languages.
+Whether it is because your team has found a mix of languages best suits their needs or because your infrastructure includes third party products written in multiple languages, it is not uncommon to have an application stack that contains a selection of programming languages.

 However, the networking layer still needs to be treated in a cohesive way, which is challenging when every application has a network component that is configured in a slightly different way.